shrirajpathak38/shrirajpathak38/README.md

 ### Hi there 👋 this is Shriraj.

-- 🔭 I’m currently working on Machine Learning and Deep Learning Projects.
-- 🌱 I’m currently learning new Algorithms.
+- 🔭 I’m currently working on Machine Learning and Deep Learning Projects and learning new Algorithms.